Guidelines for Azure NetApp Files network planning

 Supported network topologies

-The following table describes the network topologies supported by Azure NetApp Files.
-It also describes the workarounds for the unsupported topologies.
+The following table describes the network topologies supported by each network features configuration of Azure NetApp Files.

 Virtual network for Azure NetApp Files volumes